Call for papers

 Kotlin, Spring, Boot, JVM, language, static typing, functional, asynchronous, coroutines, Project Reactor, reactive, DSL, performance, interoperability, testing, migration, microservices, event sourcing in conjunction with Kotlin

-Cloud-native, containerization, microservices, windows, .NET core, .NET framework, modernization, replatforming, Steeltoe
+Cloud-native, containerization, windows, .NET core, .NET framework, modernization, replatforming, Steeltoe, language, tooling

 Tips for successful proposals